Infection Control Annual Statement 2024

 Curtains: The NHS Cleaning Specifications state the curtains should be cleaned or if using disposable curtains, replaced every 6 months.
 To this effect we use disposable curtains and ensure they are changed every 6 months.
 The window blinds are very low risk and therefore do not require a particular cleaning regime other than regular vacuuming to prevent build-up of dust.
 The modesty curtains although handled by clinicians are never handled by patients and clinicians have been reminded to always remove gloves and clean hands after an examination and before touching the curtains.
 All curtains are regularly reviewed and changed if visibly soiled.

 Hand washing sinks: The practice has clinical hand washing sinks in every room for staff to use.
-Some of our sinks do not meet the latest standards for sinks but we have removed plugs, covered overflows and reminded staff to turn of taps that are not ‘hands free’ with paper towels to keep patients safe.
-We have also replaced our liquid soap with wall mounted soap dispensers to ensure cleanliness.
+Most clinical areas have hands free taps.
+We have replaced our liquid soap with wall mounted soap dispensers to ensure cleanliness.

 Training